Our Vision

 A sustainable future for people, wildlife, and water, informed by community

-Almost 100,000 people (83% percent of whom are people of color) live along the Santa Cruz River in the City’s Ward 1, the core of the proposed refuge.
+Almost 100,000 people (83% percent of whom are people of color) live along the Santa Cruz River in the City’s Ward 1.
 The region encompasses rich Latinx, Chicanx, Mexican, Native, and Black neighborhoods, along with a diverse array of family-owned legacy businesses.

 The beloved 137-mile Chuck Huckelberry Loop, a popular paved recreation trail that runs alongside the Santa Cruz River and its major tributaries, would be a centerpiece of the new refuge.
 At Sweetwater Wetlands, near the northern boundary of the proposal, birders have observed over 300 species, making the zone a regional birding hotspot.
 The proposed refuge corridor offers rich opportunities for birdwatching, cycling, walking and more.

-In addition, the urban refuge would protect a vital migration corridor and north–south flyway for hundreds of species of birds and other wildlife.
-It is one of only two such migration corridors in southern Arizona.
+In addition, the refuge would protect a vital migration corridor and north–south flyway for hundreds of species of birds and other wildlife.
+With the San Pedro River, it is one of only two such migration corridors in southern Arizona.